Update you browser

 Further information

-This visa allows employers to bring individuals to the UK on a temporary basis to undertake specific types of work.
+This visa allows employers to bring individuals to the UK on a temporary basis as a creative worker.

 Eligibility